 - The User Is Always Right: A Practical Guide to Creating and Using Personas for the Web (amazon.com)

 - Gain insights related to the expectations and concerns of the users

 - Visualization of the representatives of the target group as a set of personas

 - Don’t automatically reject data that aren’t statistically significant.
 It can often be the basis for the creation of additional hypotheses that should be tested further in additional user research studies.

 Compare that to items that are typical impulse-purchase items like shoes, junk food or items marked on sale, and the principles governing the process drastically changes.
+Results and deliverables:

 - A customer journey map illustrating the processes, needs and user experience during the contact with the product.

 - Spend your time wisely by focusing on important content.
 Focus on the content, not on the details and the aesthetic of the map.

 - Use more than one map if you have more than one user persona.
 Customer journeys can differ between different user personas.